libp2p/docs/content/concepts/protocols.md

 - Bidirectional, reliable delivery of binary data
   - Each side can read and write from the stream at any time
   - Data is read in the same order as it was written
-  - Can be "half-closed**, that is, closed for writing and open for reading, or closed for reading and open for writing
+  - Can be "half-closed", that is, closed for writing and open for reading, or closed for reading and open for writing
-- Backpressure
+- Supports backpressure
   - Readers can't be flooded by eager writers <!-- TODO(yusef) elaborate: how is backpressure implemented? is it transport-depdendent? -->

 Behind the scenes, libp2p will also ensure that the stream is [secure](/concepts/secure-comms/) and efficiently